enhanced-primate/blaze-keys/README.md

 #### Nushell - Update nu config

-If using `nushell`, first you need to generate the file which will hold the leader-key keybindings:
+If using [nushell](https://github.com/nushell/nushell), first you need to generate the file which will hold the leader-key keybindings:

 ```nushell
 blz porcelain generate-nu-source
 ```

-Then run `config nu` to edit the config, and paste in the following block:
+Then run `config nu` to edit the shell config, and paste in the following block:

 ```nushell
 ### blaze-keys: start